crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## 3. Enrich your workflows with metadata

-Adding structureed metadata is an important part of applying the FAIR principles to your workflows.
+Adding structured metadata is an important part of applying the FAIR principles to your workflows.
 It's good practice to document your workflow thoroughly to improve understanding, reusability, and FAIRness of your research.
 A particularly valuable descriptive metadata model is the [Workflow Testing